 As a component of the Pre-ETS program, ORS, in collaboration with other partners, has instituted several Project Search programs within the healthcare and business sectors.
-The State emphasis and commitment to Employment First principles for individuals with significant intellectual disabilities has helped to facilitate RI Project Search, a nationally recognized program with successful outcomes for persons with I/DD, becoming a reality.
+The State emphasis a commitment to Employment First principles for individuals with significant intellectual disabilities has helped to facilitate RI Project Search, a nationally recognized program with successful outcomes for persons with I/DD, becoming a reality.
 The first Miriam Hospital Project Search - started in 2014, was a success, and the program was replicated with Blue Cross Blue Shield in 2015, and an additional site in 2016 at Newport Hospital.
+Each Project Search is offered statewide to youth in transition.
+Program is funded in part by ORS, school system, and DLT.